Günter Schabowski: Opening of Berlin Wall

-The press conference on 9 November 1989 by Günter Schabowski (seated on stage, second from right) and other East German officials which led to the Fall of the Wall.
-Riccardo Ehrman is sitting on the floor of the stage with the table just behind him.

 In October 1989, Schabowski, along with several other members of the Politbüro, turned on the longtime SED leader Erich Honecker and forced him to step down in favor of Egon Krenz.
-As part of the effort to change the regime's image, Schabowski was named the regime's unofficial spokesman and he held several daily press conferences to announce changes.
+As part of the effort to change the regime's image, Schabowski became the regime's unofficial spokesman and he held several daily press conferences to announce changes.
 He had already been in charge of media affairs for the Politbüro.
 He was also reportedly named the second man in the SED, Krenz's old role.
 Schabowski had spent most of his career in communist-style journalism in which reporters were told what to write after events had already happened.
 Thus, he found it somewhat difficult to get used to Western-style media practice.

 On 9 November 1989, shortly before that day's press conference, Krenz handed Schabowski a text containing new, temporary travel regulations.
 The text stipulated that East German citizens could apply for permission to travel abroad without having to meet the previous requirements for those trips, and it allowed for permanent emigration across all border crossings, including those between East and West Berlin.
 The text was supposed to be embargoed until the next morning.

+The press 9 November 1989 conference which led to the fall of the Wall.
+Schabowski is seated on stage, second from right.
+Riccardo Ehrman is seated on the floor of the stage with the table behind him.

 Schabowski had not been on hand when Krenz read the text earlier in the day to several Politbüro members during a cigarette break at that day's Central Committee plenum or when it was discussed before the full committee.
 However, he felt comfortable discussing it at the press conference; he said later that all one needed to do to conduct a press conference was to be able to speak German and read a text without mistakes.
 Accordingly, he read the note aloud at the end of the press conference.
 One of the reporters asked when the regulations would come into effect.
 Schabowski assumed that it would be the same day based on the wording of the note, and he replied after a few seconds' pause: "As far as I know... effective immediately, without delay."
 (Das tritt nach meiner Kenntnis... ist das sofort... unverzüglich.)
 Accounts differ on who asked that question.
 Both Riccardo Ehrman, the Berlin correspondent of the ANSA news agency, and the German Bild Zeitung (a tabloid) reporter Peter Brinkmann were sitting in the front row at the press conference and claimed to have asked when the regulations would come into force.